ramratangupta/genai-dsa-mastery-notes-and-projects/Day1_Notes.md

 - The time saved will be a gift to invest in personal like Yoga, medidation, book reading, spent time with family.
 - By using AI get feedback on thoughts without getting judge.
 - I can create quiz out of my learning and while sleep I can ask today reflecation.
-- DSA is will train my mind and this will also make me job ready, as I have experinced 70% interview requried DSA to be solved in first round of interview between Jan - Mar 2005.
+- DSA will train my mind and will also make me job ready, as I have experinced 70% interview requried DSA to be solved in first round of interview between Jan - Mar 2005.

 # What “progress” means for me this week
 - Start with basic at least